Places to explore in Lancashire

 12th February 2016

-Once you have found your plot and parked up your caravan or motor home, you’ll be ready to start exploring the area.
+After arriving at Moss Wood Caravan Park, located your pitch and settled into your touring caravan or motor home, you’ll be ready to start exploring the area.
 Traditionally, you would pull out a local map and start picking out points of interest.
 But what if you had a handy guide to the local area you could refer to?
 Don’t worry – help is at hand!

-Moss Wood is not only a beautiful site to spend a holiday, it’s also situated within easy reach of a lot of other great places.
-To celebrate that fact, we’ve put together a list of the most interesting locations to discover for yourself, along with additional stats that will help you get there and enjoy it as much as we do.
+Moss Wood is not only a beautiful site to spend a holiday, it’s also situated within easy reach of a lot of other great places in Lancashire.
+To celebrate that fact, we’ve put together a list of the most interesting locations to discover.

 Distance: 5 minutes/2.1 miles

 The tranquil village of Cockerham is the closest on our list, and offers great walks, beer festivals, cosy pubs and amazing ice cream from Wallings Farm.
-The fact that it’s so close means it is an easy day out, and is worth exploring on your holiday adventures.
+The fact that it’s so close means it is an easy day out, and is worth exploring on your holiday adventures at Moss Wood.

 Hidden Gem: It might be a quaint village, but Cockerham is home to Black Knights Parachute Centre, so if you are really feeling adventurous, you can go skydiving!